wdang/vargen/README.md

   aren't fully supported in most C++ compilers so writing template libraries that require unique specializations can be a chore and error prone.
-  I needed a quick and dirty script to generate boilerplate template code using a simple syntax. vargen isn't unique, there are alternatives that are probably more feature complete:
+  I needed a quick and dirty script to generate boilerplate template code using a simple syntax. vargen isn't unique, there are alternatives that are more feature complete:

   [boost preprocessor](http://www.boost.org/doc/libs/1_49_0/libs/preprocessor/doc/index.html)